Diversity & Identity Resources

 - Michigan State University: Scholarships for Multicultural Students lists a number of scholarship opportunities for students of multicultural backgrounds to apply for.

-If you have additional questions or concerns, you are also more than welcome to talk with a Study Abroad advisor in our office or visit the Center for Diversity, Pluralism, and Inclusion.
+If you have additional questions or concerns, you are also more than welcome to talk with a Study Abroad advisor in our office or visit the Office of Diversity, Equity, and Inclusion.

 - First Generation Students